<?xml version="1.0" encoding="UTF-8"?>

 <author>hello@bitwittechno.com (Bitwit Techno)</author>

-<category><![CDATA[#AI Architecture]]></category>
+<category><![CDATA[#Software Architecture]]></category>

 </item>